-Course Description: Important and life altering decisions about biology (stem cells, human and animal cloning, genetically altered crops, etc) are being and will be made.
-Informed and rational decisions about these technologies can only be made with an understanding of the underlying biological principles.
+Course Description: Important and life altering decisions about biology and the environment (global warming, wilderness protection, overpopulation, genetically altered organisms, etc) are being and will be made.
+Informed and rational decisions can only be made with an understanding of the underlying biological principles.
 I hope this class will provide you with the necessary information.